applied-meta-omics-ethz-2023/metagenomics-workshop/module-3/README.md

 ```

 7. Run clust-o-matic on the pre-processed Eremiobacterota results from antiSMASH. <br>
 **Note:** In order to convert the antiSMASH output you can use available tools or your favorite langauge Genbank to FASTA format and modify the FASTA headers to fit the following format.
-A script ```genbank2fasta.py``` is provided in the repo.
 ```
->CLUSTERNAME_GENENAME
+>BGCNUM_PROTEINNUM
 ```
+A Python script in order to do this taking your antiSMASH output folder as an example```scripts/gb2fasta.py``` is provided in the repo.

 <details>
 <summary><i>Click for instructions:</I></summary>